skhanal5/supabase-java/README.md

 ### Supabase Java Native
 A Supabase client library written in vanilla Java.
-It contains minimal dependencies to external libraries and makes use of Apache HTTPClient to interact with the Supabase database API.
+It contains minimal dependencies to external libraries and makes use of Java's HttpClient to interact with the Supabase database API.

 ### Supabase Java Spring
 A Supabase client that is native to the Spring 3 framework.
 It uses WebClient under